Dogster is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 The concept is intriguing, but do they really work?
 What makes them so much different than any other dog bed?

-Calming Dog Beds are specially designed to relieve stress by offering your dog feelings of security.
+Calming dog beds are specially designed to relieve stress by offering your dog feelings of support and security.
 To learn more about how calming dog beds work as well as the advantages of using a calming dog bed, keep reading below.

-That means that, yes, calming beds do work, but they’re not a one-size-fits-all approach.
-Calming beds are most effective for dogs with mild separation anxiety or minimal fearful behaviors rather than extreme anxiety.
+That means that, yes, according to anecdotal reports calming beds do work, but they’re not a one-size-fits-all approach.
+Calming beds could be most effective for dogs with mild anxiety or minimal fearful behaviors rather than extreme anxiety.
 However, that is not to say that a calming bed would be useless for a dog with severe anxiety, but rather that the results may be a little more challenging to notice.

 Some calming beds can have an array of unique functions.
 They may have orthopedic padding, stronger ridges, hiding spots, and heating functions.
 These qualities can be especially helpful for dogs who need extra support, such as dogs that need to hide when they are frightened.